-Geothermal power plants use steam from hot water reservoirs found deep below the Earth's surface.
+Geothermal power plants use steam from hot water reservoirs found below the Earth's surface.
 The steam rotates a turbine that activates a generator, producing electricity.
 There are three commercial types of geothermal power plants used to generate electricity (dry steam, flash steam, and binary cycle), and several newer technologies are entering the marketplace (hot dry rock and engineered geothermal systems).
 The type of plant depends on the state of the fluid (steam, hot water, or mixed) and its temperature.
+A binary cycle plant is used for this analysis because it is a proven technology and it operates on lower temperatures, which are more likely to be available.

 - Dry Steam power plants use underground steam piped directly from wells to the power plant, where it passes through separators to remove small particles before it is directed into a turbine/generator unit.
 There are only two known underground resources of steam in the United States: The Geysers in northern California and Yellowstone National Park in Wyoming.
 The only dry steam plants in the country are at The Geysers. - Flash Steam power plants use geothermal resources that produce high-temperature hot water or a combination of steam and hot water.
 This very hot water (reservoirs greater than 360°F or 182°C) flows up through wells in the ground under its own pressure.
 As it flows upward and the pressure decreases, some of the hot water boils (flashes) into steam.
 The steam is then separated from the water and used to power a turbine/generator.
 Leftover water and condensed steam are injected back into the reservoir, making this a sustainable resource.
 Depending on the temperature resource, it may be possible to use a second flash tank, where more steam at a lower pressure is separated for generation (double flash plant). - Binary Cycle power plants utilize a second fluid in a closed cycle to operate the turbine, instead of direct geothermal steam.
 These plants operate on water at lower temperatures of about 225°-360°F (107°-182°C).
 The heat from the hot water is used to boil a working fluid, usually an organic compound with a low boiling point.
 The working fluid is vaporized in a heat exchanger and used to turn a turbine.
 The water is then injected back into the ground to be reheated.
 The water and the working fluid are kept separated during the whole process, so there is minor or no contamination.
 The advantage of the binary cycle plant is that it can operate with lower temperature water by using working fluids that have an even lower boiling point than water.
 Binary power plants are available in smaller scales such as 200 to 1,000 kW. - Hot Dry Rock (HDR) geothermal production utilizes high temperature rocks found deep (several kilometers) below the surface by pumping high-pressure water down a borehole into a heat zone.
 The water captures the heat of the rock by traveling through fractures until it is forced out a second borehole and used to generate electricity.
 Once the water has cooled, it is pumped back underground to heat up again.
-This process is most easily utilized in locations with natural geothermal systems with existing cracks or pore spaces. - Engineered or Enhanced Geothermal Systems (EGS) are similar to HDR systems.
+This process is most easily utilized in locations with natural geothermal systems with existing cracks or pore spaces.

+• Engineered or enhanced geothermal systems (EGS) are similar to HDR systems.
 In locations where there are few cracks and connected pore spaces, or little to no cracks or connectivity, cracks can be created or enhanced.
 The advantage of HDR or EGS is that geothermal resources can be captured for production in non-tectonically active regions.
 This technology is still very new and expensive.